 Having inherited large part of its culture and technology from the Sumerians and other minorities in the region, the Babylonians were responsible for refining the base 60 number system (also known as the sexagesimal number system).
 As modern humans we owe our 60-second and 60-minute measurement to this system.

 The Babylonians took the base 60 number system a step further by developing what historians like to call the positional numeral system.
 The value of digits in this system relies on the digit and the position, hence its name.
 In so many ways, the positional system allows for arithmetic to be done in an easy manner.
 It has also been stated that a good number of Greek and Greco-Roman mathematicians were inspired by the Babylonian positional number system.

 Advancement of cuneiform

-Cuneiform proved very useful in recording transactions between traders.
+Cuneiform proved very useful in recording transactions between traders and merchants.
 It was also used by the Babylonian rulers for record keeping in terms of tax collection for example.
 Scholars also used it to record astrological happenings of the time.

 As papers or papyrus sheets weren’t invented by then, the Babylonians chiseled the cuneiform characters into clay tablets and slabs.
 They spoke Akkadian and wrote in cuneiform on clay tablets.
-For several centuries, perhaps a millennium, Akkadian and cuneiform thrived under the Assyrians and the later the neo Babylonians.
+For several centuries, perhaps a millennium, Akkadian and cuneiform thrived under the Assyrians and then later the Neo-Babylonians.
 It was not until around 100 BCE that the Aramaean alphabet gradually started replacing cuneiform.

 The Hammurabi Code